-The library has 2 photocopiers; one is located on the main floor by the reference section & the other is located down the stairs by the magazines.
+The library has 2 photocopiers; one is located on the main floor by the back wall & the other is located down the stairs by the reading area.
 Cash or coin must be used to operate the photocopiers; they are not able to accept Surge cards.
 Students can get change at the Cashier's Office in Room 154 of the Main Building.
 Copies cost 10 cents per page; double-sided copies will cost 20 cents.

 Does the library have a scanner?

 The library does not have a dedicated scanner, but the library's photocopier can be used to scan pages to a flashdrive.
 Students can also use the scanner in the college's main computer lab located in the ATLC building, Rooms 316-317